 Many people think of the role of vice-principal (sometimes called an assistant principal or a deputy principal) as a mere stepping stone on the way to the top of the educational ladder.
 While it's true that serving as vice-principal is usually required to become a school principal, not every vice-principal of an elementary, middle, or high school aspires to the principal's office.
 Some are satisfied right where they are.

 And why not?
 Vice-principals have an interesting job.
 They do just about anything and everything, from meeting with parents of misbehaving students to managing faculty to acting as a community liaison.
 They may also serve as de facto counselors, listening to students' concerns and complaints.
 What the role looks like depends on the needs of the school.

 Vice-principals don't have the same decision-making authority as principals, but they don't have as many responsibilities, either.
-In the eyes of students and teachers, they may be just as commanding as the principal, yet their day-to-day duties are typically less stressful.
+In the eyes of students and teachers, they may be just as imposing as the principal, yet their day-to-day duties are typically less stressful.

 In this article, we'll cover: